Apple Inc.

 Apple's silicon team (designing M-series and A-series chips) represents one of the most capable and difficult-to-replicate engineering teams in the world.
 The talent moat is real and growing.

 Historically a non-factor, but the EU DMA is forcing Apple to allow sideloading and third-party app stores on iOS — a meaningful crack in the App Store monopoly.
-This is the most significant regulatory threat to Apple's moat.
+The new ~$1B/yr Gemini-Siri deal stacks on the ~$20B/yr Google search-default arrangement, deepening a Google dependency that sits squarely in antitrust crosshairs (DOJ/EU).
+Regulation remains the most significant threat to Apple's moat.

 iMessage (blue bubble), AirDrop, AirPlay, Handoff, and the Find My network all strengthen with scale.
 The 2.5B active device installed base is a network that compounds every year.